WHAT IS A DISLOCATED JAW?

 If your TMJ is still dislocated and can’t return to its normal position, it will need to be reduced (put the joint back in its normal position) by a doctor in hospital.
 Following this, you may be sore for several weeks.
 The recovery from TMJ fracture can be lengthy and should be guided by a doctor and your physiotherapist.

-After the TMJ has been reduced, a Pivotal Motion physiotherapist can speed recovery and ease pain.
+After the TMJ has been reduced, a Pivotal Motion physiotherapist can speed recovery and ease pain with TMJ dislocation treatment.

 Physiotherapy treatment may involve: